-(1) Medicinal products carried for first-aid purposes on ambulance cars of emergency medical care providers, state rescue services and the Estonian Defence Forces, and on board of ships and aircraft engaged in international transportation are exempt from import and export restrictions arising from this Act.

-(2) Special authorisation is not required if goods requiring special authorisation are imported and exported by rescue teams for use in rescue operations.

-(3) If goods requiring special authorisation are exported by Estonian rescue teams, including during exercises, the Rescue Board will prepare, immediately after assembling the goods requiring special authorisation to be exported, a list of such goods and submit it to the State Agency of Medicines.
-The Rescue Board will prepare a list of goods requiring special authorisation, which were re-imported and submit it to the State Agency of Medicines within 30 days after the rescue team returns to Estonia.

-(4) If goods requiring special authorisation are imported by a foreign rescue team, the team will carry a list of goods requiring special authorisation approved by the head of the team, which will be submitted to the State Agency of Medicines upon request.
-The Rescue Board is required to notify the State Agency of Medicines of the arrival of a foreign rescue team to Estonia.

-(5) The provisions of subsections (2)-(4) of this section apply to the import and export by the Estonian Defence Forces of goods requiring special authorisation with the specifications arising from the organisation of the Defence Forces.
+- (1) Medicinal products carried for first-aid purposes on ambulance cars of emergency medical care providers, state rescue services and the Estonian Defence Forces, and on board of ships and aircraft engaged in international transportation are exempt from import and export restrictions arising from this Act. - (2) Special authorisation is not required if goods requiring special authorisation are imported and exported by rescue teams for use in rescue operations. - (3) If goods requiring special authorisation are exported by Estonian rescue teams, including during exercises, the Rescue Board prepares, immediately after assembling the goods requiring special authorisation to be exported, a list of such goods and submit it to the State Agency of Medicines.
+The Rescue Board prepares a list of goods requiring special authorisation, which were re-imported and submit it to the State Agency of Medicines within 30 days after the rescue team returns to Estonia. - (4) If goods requiring special authorisation are imported by a foreign rescue team, the team carries a list of goods requiring special authorisation approved by the head of the team, which is submitted to the State Agency of Medicines upon request.
+The Rescue Board is required to notify the State Agency of Medicines of the arrival of a foreign rescue team to Estonia. - (5) The provisions of subsections (2)-(4) of this section apply to the import and export by the Estonian Defence Forces of goods requiring special authorisation with the specifications arising from the organisation of the Defence Forces. - (6) As an extraordinary measure, the State Agency of Medicines may ban the export of a medicinal product if the continuous supply of the medicinal product is important from the point of view of human or animal health and if other medicinal products with the same active substance and strength are either not distributed or are distributed in an insufficient quantity in Estonia.